kamitu-sm/kubernetes/Introduction/readme.md

 ***kubeproxy***
 kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept. kube-proxy maintains network rules on nodes.
 These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

+## User Interaction with the Cluster ##
+The user interacts with the cluster via two methods
+1. ***kubectl*** This is the cli way of interacting with the kubernates cluster
+2. ***GUI*** This is a graphical user interafce for interacting with the Cluster.
+It is usually based on a dashboard.